PierreVannier/BlurMP/README.md

 optimized for speed using multiprocessing and Tesseract OCR.

 ## Demo
+Here's a demo of a video where I used BlurMP to mask 7 different text strings.

 ![Demo video showing BlurMP masking 7 different text strings with various blur techniques](./output.gif)